(BA DPhil (Oxon))

 Applied Statistics for Political Scientists (classes for graduate politics students).

-Geoff Evans and James Tilley (2017), The New Politics of Class: The political exclusion of the British working class (Oxford: Oxford University Press), forthcoming (see here for a review in the Guardian by Terry Eagleton).
+Geoff Evans and James Tilley (2017), The New Politics of Class: The political exclusion of the British working class (Oxford: Oxford University Press) (see here for a review in the Guardian by Terry Eagleton).

 Sara Hobolt and James Tilley (2014), Blaming Europe?
 Responsibility without accountability in the European Union (Oxford: Oxford University Press).